ndikumanaisaie/oop_school_library/README.md

 ## ⭐️ Show your support <a name="support"></a>

-> Write a message to encourage readers to support your project

-If you like this project follow my github to get more interesting project and give it a star.
+If you like this project follow me ona github to get more interesting project and give it a star.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> Credit
 I would like to thank ruby team, Microverse, my coding partners and my wife.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## ❓ FAQ <a name="faq"></a>

-> Add at least 2 questions new developers would ask when they decide to use your project.
+> Two question developers would ask when they decide to use this project.

 - **[Where can I learn OOB ruby]**